NoahIsARider/ZhituCareer/README.md

    ```

 4. **Configure Environment Variables**
-   Create a `.env` file in the project root directory and add your ModelScope API key:
+   Create a `.env` file in the project root directory and add your [ModelScope](https://www.modelscope.cn/) API key(silicon should be working just fine as well):
    ```env
    OPENAI_API_KEY=your_api_key_here
    ```